jcoliz/yofi/YoFi.Tests.Functional/README.md

 ## Viewport size options

+It can be useful to change the viewport being used for tests.
+This has two values:
+* Screen shots.
+The tests take a lot of screen shots, so it can be super helpful to see how the app is looking overall, or review a single feature on various screen sizes
+* Functionality differences.
+Various viewports hide or show different things, so it's good to ensure everything is still working on all viewports.

 In runsettings, the "viewportSize" parameter is used to control the size of viewport used when testing.
 The options are:

 * "wide" 1080 x 810.
 That's iPad Landscape, which is the default visual tuning for this app.
 * "tablet" 810 x 1080. iPad Portrait.